Summer

 – P. Needham

-‘[A] very patient teacher, and I really enjoy her classes.
-She moves at a steady pace, neither too slow nor too fast, and uses a variety of teaching methods.
-It’s amazing to see how much we have progressed in such a short time.’
+'[A] very patient teacher, and I really enjoy the classes.
+The classes progressed at a steady pace, neither too slow nor too fast, and used a variety of teaching methods.
+It's amazing to see how much we have progressed in such a short time.'

 – N. Owens